Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-We are acknowledged as an international centre of excellence for magnetism and spintronics.
-Many of our research projects study the behaviour of particle-like excitations in novel materials, for example magnons, vibrons, Majorana fermions, skyrmions and pure spin currents.
+We&#039;re acknowledged as an international centre of excellence for magnetism and spintronics.
+Many of our research projects study the behaviour of particle-like excitations in novel materials, including magnons, vibrons, Majorana fermions, skyrmions and pure spin currents.

 <h2 class="heading hide-accessible">Full description</h2>